matoni109/matoni_portfolio/src/about.md

 When I am not coding, I love cycling 🚴, traveling 🌏 and good coffee ☕.

-I am currently working in the B2B Sales sector.
-I am also open to discuss opportunities as a Junior Software Developer, I'm most interested in working in a team environment, striving together to solve problems and learn along the way.
+I am currently working as at [DiscoLabs](https://www.discolabs.com/) and enrolled in their Junior Engineer Academy ( J.E.A ), I'm most interested in working in a team environment, striving together to solve problems and learn along the way.

 **How to reach me 📬**

 I will be very happy to catch up with you around a beer 🍺 or a coffee ☕

-You can contact me through my [email](mailto:chris@wadespace.net) or visit my [linkedin](https://www.linkedin.com/in/chris-wade-59690959/).
+You can contact me through my [email](mailto:chris@wadespace.net), visit my [linkedin](https://www.linkedin.com/in/chris-wade-59690959/), or visit my [personal blog](https://chriswade.codes/posts).